eugeniocortesi/MuranoLab/README.md

 Additional Functionality

 ##### For Windows
-* Change extension from Server.jar to Server.zip
-* Open WindowsCards
+* Open WindowsCards in Server.jar with WinRAR

 Example: